The Bridal Party: Criticism

 "The Bridal Party" is Fitzgerald's first story that touches on the dramatic effects of such a devastating event as the stock market crash.
-Though other themes are evident throughout the story, such as the effects of wealth on society, and excessive parties set in the roaring twenties, the relationship between Mr. Curly and his ex, Caroline can easily be compared to the stock market crash.
+Though other themes are evident throughout the story, such as the effects of wealth on society, and excessive parties set in the Roaring Twenties, the relationship between Mr. Curly and his ex, Caroline can easily be compared to the stock market crash.
 The news of her engagement delivers a sudden grim reality to Michael, much like the Great Depression itself.
 It is assumed that Michael and his ex-girlfriend had a great relationship before their separation, but the reader finds that he "lost her slowly, tragically, uselessly, because he had no money."
 This must have been how stock traders on Wall Street felt as they watched the value of stocks decline and tried to sell them in a panic on Black Thursday, October 24, 1929.
-When he discovers that she is going to marry another, richer, man he pessimistically thought, "I will never be happy at all any more."
-It is obvious that he is overreacting to horrible news and did not know what to think about the situation.
+When he discovers that she is going to marry another, richer, man he pessimistically thought, "I will never be happy at all anymore."
+It is obvious that he is overreacting to horrible news and does not know what to think about the situation.
 Even Michael's view of Caroline's appearance as "strained and tired—shadows under her eyes" is reminiscent of Dorothea Lange's documentary photographs from the Great Depression.
 Her subjects, like those seen in Migrant Mother, are abandoned and desperate with little hope in their faces.
 Caroline later says that she feels sorry for the way they were, but she was over him, and he should move on as well.
 His depression was intensified by feelings of inadequacy, due to a lack of money.
 Seeing his ex with another man only made his misery worse.
 His situation is similar to that of Americans during that time because neither had experienced such widespread economic failure.

-As pompous and misogynistic as her fiancé was, he rightfully says, "your affair was founded on sorrow, it seems to me that a marriage ought to be based on hope."
+As pompous and misogynistic as her fiancé was, he rightfully says, "Your affair was founded on sorrow, it seems to me that a marriage ought to be based on hope."
 Perhaps the same hope that people needed during the thirties to recover from the Great Depression.
-Luckily, Franklin D. Roosevelt's plans for a New Deal and the economic resurgence provided from World War II pulled the country out of its rut.
+Luckily, Franklin D. Roosevelt's plans for a New Deal and the economic resurgence provided by World War II pulled the country out of its rut.
 After Michael "floats in an abyss of helplessness", he finally gains the ability to let go.
 A simple change in his attitude causes the "bitterness to melt out of him," and he is finally able to move on.
 Though Michael is initially heartbroken, his "New Deal" is finding inner peace by realizing how happy the two are and that he would not be able to have a good future by dwelling on the negative past.
-While this story possesses significant ties to the stock market crash and Great Depression, it is relevant today because of the current concerns about recession.
+While this story possesses significant ties to the stock market crash and the Great Depression, it is relevant today because of the current concerns about recession.